 Jonathan says at that point they decided to go in the house for breakfast.
 However, when they came back out, they were pleasantly surprised that all but one cow were where they intended them to be.
 Once the 14th cow was into the correct paddock, the girls respected the polywire from then on, as they rotated around a bit on the pasture, grazing for 10 more days or so.
 Jonathan says next year when he turns out the milkers for the first time, he will set up the first paddock right behind the barn so they only have to walk straight.
 It’s always good to have a plan.

-In the next article, we’ll focus on forage species on the farm and plans to increase diversity and establish new stands.
-Stay tuned….
+Click here for the next article, where we focus on forage species on the farm and plans to increase diversity and establish new stands.